IvanMurzak/Unity-Package-Template/README.md

 ### Deploy
 Make sure you finished editing `package.json` and files in `Assets/_PackageRoot` folder.
 Because it is going to be public with no ability to discard it
 - Don't forget to increment `version` in `package.json` file.
-Versions lower than `1.0.0` gonna be showen in Unity as "preview"
+Versions lower than `1.0.0` gonna be shown in Unity as "preview"
-- Execute script in Unity project `npmPublish.bat` to publish your package to public
+- Execute the script in Unity project `npmPublish.bat` to publish your package to the public

 <details>
   <summary>>> npmPublish.bat script content</summary>

-  First line in the script copies the `README.md` file to package root.
-Because the README should be in a package also, that is a part of package format.
+  The first line in the script copies the `README.md` file to the package root.
+Because the README should be in a package also, that is a part of the package format.
-  It executes `npm publish` command in package root folder.
-The command publishes your package to NPMJS platform automatically
+  It executes `npm publish` command in the package root folder.
+The command publishes your package to the NPMJS platform automatically

   ```
 xcopy .\README.md .\Assets\_PackageRoot\README.md /y